pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/06 🛎️ Concierges/02 🏭🎭 Supplier role.md

 1. **How can Suppliers be implemented?**

     Suppliers 🏭 will typically:
-    - use GenAI to understand requests in natural language;
+    - use LLMs to understand requests in natural language;
-    - use GenAI agents to orchestrate and execute the requests;
+    - use Agentic AI to orchestrate and execute the requests;
     - use crowd sourcing platforms like Amazon Mechanical Turk and Task Rabbit.

     ---